Opentrons/opentrons/api/docs/v2/new_modules.rst

 Magnetic Module
 ***************

-The magnetic module has two actions:

-- ``engage``: The magnetic stage rises to a default height unless an *offset* or a custom *height* is specified
-- ``disengage``: The magnetic stage moves down to its home position

-You can also specify a custom engage height for the magnets so you can use a different labware with the magdeck.
-In the future, we will have adapters to support tuberacks as well as deep well plates.

-The magnetic module has the following methods that can be accessed during a protocol.
+The Magnetic Module controls a set of permanent magnets which can move vertically.
+When the magnets are raised or engaged, they induce a magnetic field in the labware on the module.
+When they are lowered or disengaged, they do not.

+The Magnetic Module is represented by a :py:class:`.MagneticModuleContext` object.

 For the purposes of this section, assume we have the following already:

 .. code-block:: python